Inca Trail vs Salkantay Trek to Machu Picchu: A Complete Guide

 • Tickets for the Salkantay Trek

 Contrary to the Inca Trail, the Salkantay trek is not subject to the same strict regulations.
-This implies that you can set up camp anywhere your tour guide and trekking crew choose.
-The companies may select how many people should be in each group, or they may sell tickets to as many people as possible.
+This means you can set up camp anywhere with guides and a trekking crew.
+Most companies decide how many people should be in their groups, or they sell tickets to as many people as possible.

-Although fewer hikers are on the Salkantay Trek daily, the number of people in your group or accompanying you on the trail will depend on your chosen itinerary and the company you hire.
-I bring this up because I've seen parties with as many as 30 or 40 people.
-It may seem fun in larger groups, but you must consider everyone's physical condition, pace, and tastes.
+Although fewer people hike the Salkantay Trek daily, the number of people in your group or with you on the trail will depend on the itinerary you choose and the company you hire.
+I bring this up because I've seen groups with as many as 30 or 40 people.
+It might seem fun in larger groups, but you must consider everyone's physical condition, pace, and tastes.

-There will be days when you will see more tourists on the Salkantay Trek than on the Inca Trail.
-Because only 200 people arrive at Machu Picchu each day by the Inca Trail, an average of 4,000 people arrive at Machu Picchu each day, which means there is a possibility that there will be more people in the Salkantay on some days.
+Some days, the Salkantay Trek sees more tourists than the Inca Trail.
+While only 200 people arrive at Machu Picchu each day by the Inca Trail, around 4,000 people arrive there through other routes, which means there is a possibility of seeing more hikers on the Salkantay Trek.

 Budget